Tangent128/reaCtive/README.md

 also be defined, but do not have to be the same type as the data items.

-If, upon emitting an item, the emission fails with a
+If, upon emitting an item, the emission fails with a `REAc_ECANCELLED` error, it's probably good to short-circuit any processing, since nobody is listening anymore.

 `void error(Observable *context, uintptr_t a, uintptr_t b)`